 In addition to a lack of points redemption flexibility, hotel credit cards come with some other downsides:

-- Annual fees: Hotel credit cards with the most benefits tend to come with high annual fees, and these fees may not be waived the first year you have the card.
+- Annual fees: Hotel credit cards with the most benefits tend to come with high annual fees and sometimes these fees may not be waived the first year you have the card.

 Is a Hotel Credit Card Right For You?